-NHS Improvement has also produced a guide to help deliver a consistent approach to defining and measuring pressure ulcers, and help to understand the level of pressure damage harm in England: Pressure ulcers: revised definition and measurement framework.
+See also the NHS Improvement revised definition and measurement framework for pressure ulcers.
+This will help deliver a consistent approach to defining and measuring pressure ulcers, and help to understand the level of pressure damage harm in England.

 Remember that child maltreatment:

 can present anywhere, including primary and secondary care and community settings (such as the child's home)